 As the holidays approach, you may be wondering how to survive the next few weeks without drinking.
 After all, the season can create a lot of stress and temptations that trigger a relapse.
 However, getting through the holidays is possible with a little preparation and strategy.
-Seeking out the help of an accredited San Antonio substance abuse treatment program can help no matter where you are in your recovery.
-Learning to manage stressors and triggers takes constant work.
-Let’s take a look at how to celebrate sober holidays this year.
+Learning to manage stressors and triggers takes constant work but is worth it to continue recovery.
+Finding a few tips for a sober holiday season can be the push you need to continue your recovery.

 Know Your Triggers

-Some of the most common relapse triggers during the holidays include emotional distress, peer pressure, cravings, finances, family/in-laws, or testing your boundaries.
+Some of the most common relapse triggers during the holidays include emotional distress, peer pressure, cravings, finances, and family.
 Remember, that triggers are not always external.
 Sometimes they can come from within anger, stress, depression, or impulses.
 It is important to know what your triggers are so that you can counter them.

 Create a Support System